troycomi/introgression/README.md

 - --introgress-filter: The output file with only regions passing introgression filter.
 Must contain {state} wildcard.
 - --introgress-inter: An output file with all regions.
-Includes the reason for filtering by the introgression filter or '' if passes.
-Must contain {state}
+Includes the reason for filtering by the introgression filter or blank if it passes.
-wildcard.
+Must contain {state} wildcard.
 - --ambiguous-filter: Output file containing only regions which pass the ambiguous filter after passing the introgression filter.
 Must contain {state} wildcard.